Ercanar/bachelor-thesis/Thesis.typ

   caption: [In this figure, the temperature difference between the runs `X2-A1-V1-C1` and `X1-A1-V1-C1` is displayed.
             Meaning it is a spatial distribution of one of the eight values of $Delta T_F$.
             The mean value of $Delta T_F$ in this figure is 0.334 K, the maximum is 1.107 K and the minimum is 0.065 K.
-            One can clearly see that most of the warming happens in the arctics and over Central Asia as well as the Sahara.
+            One can clearly see that most of the warming happens in the polar regions and over Central Asia as well as the Sahara.
             Furthermore, more warming occurs over land than over the oceans.
             The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
 ) <figure-T_F>